chinook07/final-project/README.md

 ## Which one of the 6 films is your favourite from the franchise?

 At time of upload, I hadn't yet seen Jurassic World 3, Dominion, though I will be correcting that imminently.
 To this date, my favourite is the first and original Jurassic Park, though I enjoyed all the others.

+## I'm lost.
+Is there a component tree where I can see your entire project at a glance?

+When you're not logged in:

+-   Header
+-   Wrapper
+    -   LogIn
+    -   MoreInfo
+-   Footer

+Otherwise:

+-   Header
+-   Nav
+    -   ChooseExhibit
+-   Wrapper
+    -   Home
+        -   Vitals
+        -   ParkMap
+    -   Population
+        -   LogForm
+    -   Logs
+    -   Exhibit/1 through Exhibit/6
+        -   AreYouSure (high clearance only)
+    -   Visitors
+    -   Employees (high clearance only)
+        -   AddUserForm
+    -   MoreInfo
+    -   Error
+-   Footer